Cipherpy/TAXObot/README.md

 * Start interacting with TAXObot by typing your queries related to marine polychaetes in the input box.

 ## Knowledge Base

-The knowledge base for the RAG model contains detailed taxonomic information on Glyceridae.
-* PDF data in *pdf/*
+* pdf/: PDF data
-* TEXT data in *text/*
+* text/: TEXT data

-* The knowledge base for the RAG model is stored in the knowledge_base folder.
-It contains detailed taxonomic information on Glyceridae.
+### The knowledge base for the RAG model contains detailed taxonomic information on Glyceridae.

 ## Project Structure
 - streamlit_front.py: Main application script.